Creating and manipulating content (entities) has become much less complex with EntityAPI in Drupal 7.

 Somehow, I've never came across vhost_alias_module until now.

-If you're like us and have dev/stage/prod environments where the only thing that changes is the domain, writing a VirtualHost directive 3 times for each site can become a pain.
+If you're like us and have dev/stage/prod environments where one of the only httpd conf changes is the (sub)domain, writing a VirtualHost directive 3+ times can become a pain.

 Enter vhost_alias_module, a super simple solution to this problem.